5:45 a.m. - 6:30 p.m. Monday-Saturday

-Our Dialysis Unit offers chronic outpatient hemodialysis Monday through Saturday for Sweetwater County and surrounding areas.
-The eight-station facility is managed by and located inside Memorial Hospital of Sweetwater County's Medical Office Building.
+Our Dialysis Clinic offers chronic outpatient hemodialysis Monday through Saturday for Sweetwater County and surrounding areas.
+The eight-station facility is on the third floor of the Specialty Clinics of Sweetwater Memorial at 1180 College Drive, Rock Springs.

 Rahul Pawar, MD - Nephrologist

 The MHSC clinic opened in 1997 with four stations, or chairs.
 In May 2014, the center doubled in size when it was moved to the third floor of the clinics at 1180 College Drive.